Dmj22/HotShop/README.md

 ### 🏠 [Homepage](WHEN I add my database name, MySQL username, and MySQL password to an environment variable file)

 ### ✨ [Demo](THEN I am able to connect to a database using Sequelize)
+Demo too larger to fit in Readme, please refer to the video in my code files.

 ## Install